United States Army Recruiting and Retention College: Campus

+Organizational structure

-More than 110 soldiers, Department of the Army (DA) Civilians, and U.S. government contractor employees work in one of two academic departments, noncommissioned officer academy, Headquarters Company, and 13 staff divisions.
+More than 150 active duty and Active Guard and Reserve Army soldiers, Department of the Army (DA) Civilians, and U.S. government contractor employees work in the executive office, Headquarters Company, two instructional departments, noncommissioned officer academy, and 12 academic and administrative support divisions.
 The RRC trains approximately 6,500 Soldiers and civilians each year in one of 16 in-person or online courses covering recruiting, career counseling, staff functions, recruiting leadership, unit command, and executive leadership.

+Leadership

-The RRC is commanded by a Colonel who serves as the institution's Commandant and leads its educational and operational activities in accordance with Army regulations and policies.
-The Commandant is assisted by a Command Sergeant Major who serves as both the RRC senior enlisted advisor and as Commandant of the RRC Noncommissioned Officer Academy (NCOA), a civilian Dean/Chief Academic Officer that serves as the primary academic advisor and manages the eight academic support divisions, and a Lieutenant Colonel that serves as the RRC chief of staff (CofS) and primary military advisor and manages five administrative support divisions and provides oversight to the RRC Headquarters Company.
+The RRC is commanded by a colonel who serves as the institution's commandant and leads its educational and operational activities in accordance with Army, TRADOC, and USAREC regulations and policies.
+They are assisted by a Command Sergeant Major who serves as both the RRC senior enlisted advisor and commandant of the RRC Noncommissioned Officer Academy (NCOA), a DA civilian that serves as the RRC's Dean/Chief Academic Officer and supervises its eight academic support divisions, and a lieutenant colonel that serves as the RRC's chief of staff (CofS) supervising its four administrative support divisions and providing oversight of the RRC Headquarters Company (HHC).

+Instructor Selection

-Senior recruiting and career counselor NCOs that have demonstrated exceptional performance in multiple recruiting or retention leadership positions are screened by RRC and USAREC leadership for selection as instructors.
-Selected Soldiers will serve a two to three-year assignment as an instructor teaching one to three individual courses, and may volunteer to serve an additional one to two years in an academic or administrative support position.
+Senior recruiting and career counselor NCOs may be considered for instructor duty by either volunteering or being selected for screening by RRC, USAREC, and U.S. Army Human Resources Command (HRC) personnel.
+They must have demonstrated exceptional performance in multiple recruiting or retention leadership positions, be eligible for assignment to the RRC, and pass an interview process to be selected as an instructor.
+Selected NCOs typically serve a two to three-year assignment as an instructor teaching one to three individual courses, and may volunteer to serve an additional one to two years in an academic or administrative support position.